What are the different types of support available for children with SEND in Queensbridge?

 Outside the classroom:

-Although it is desirable that most learning for pupils with SEN and disability takes place in the social context of the mainstream classroom, if specific needs or gaps in learning need to be addressed, your child might need to attend one of the many effective interventions embedded across the school.
-These are usually in small groups or on a 1-1 basis and might be for a fixed period.
-Before starting any intervention, it will be discussed with you by your child’s teacher or a member of the Inclusion team.
+The school prides itself on inclusion and all children learning together in the social context of the mainstream classroom.
+At times your child might need to attend one of the many effective interventions embedded across the school.
+These are usually in small groups or on a 1-1 basis and are for a fixed period.
+All interventions are child centred and the school will happily discuss your child’s progress.